 Is Web Audio Ready for Professional Audio?

-When evaluating a new technology, a big requirement is whether it’s ready for professional use.
+When evaluating a new technology, a big requirement is whether it is ready for professional use.
 To this end, we attended three presentations of advanced tools to the WAC community.

 Next up was the SoundTrap team.
 They presented their in-browser Digital Audio Workstation (DAW), another impressive example of advanced development with Web Audio.
 As a browser-based software, SoundTrap offers collaborative features that would be very difficult to integrate in standard offline, local DAWs.
 As a popular and attractive tool, especially in the educational community, SoundTrap is a perfect example of successful software based on the Web Audio API.
 More information is available on their website.

-Following these presentations, we don’t believe that the Web Audio API is suited for professional applications quite yet.
-However, considering the speed at which the API is improving and its attractiveness to high-caliber developers, we’re confident it will be at some point in the near future.
+Following these presentations, we do not believe that the Web Audio API is suited for professional applications quite yet.
+However, considering the speed at which the API is improving and its attractiveness to high-caliber developers, we are confident it will be at some point in the near future.
 As Paul Adenot from Mozilla noted in his presentation “Recent and Future Evolution of the Web Audio API“, their API developers are well aware of its limitations and are working to address them.

 How Can Web Audio Help Us?

-Although the Web Audio API is not ready for professional use, that doesn’t mean it can’t or shouldn’t be used at all.
+Although the Web Audio API is not ready for professional use, that does not mean it cannot or should not be used at all.
 It is easy to see how the API can be a huge help for simple tasks, as tools like trackswitch.js demonstrate.
 Presented by the International Audio Laboratories of Erlanger, trackswitch.js is a versatile web-based audio player for presenting scientific results.
 The community is also constantly building more and more open source tools to make the API even simpler and more powerful.

 Overall, the trip across the Channel to the Web Audio Conference was educational and fruitful, both in learning the limitations and potentials for the Web Audio API and Audionamix.